 Again, the x component of the resultant force R is the sum of all x components:

-Finally, let's calculate the magnitude and direction of R using the two components Rx and Ry:
+Finally, let's calculate the magnitude and direction of R using its two components Rx and Ry:

-To express the direction of R, we need the direction angle (i.e. the counterclockwise angle that R makes with the positive x axis), which in this case is 180° + θ, i.e. 236°.
+To express the direction of R, we need to calculate the direction angle (i.e. the counterclockwise angle that R makes with the positive x-axis), which in our case is 180° + θ, i.e. 236°.

-A note on drawing coordinate axes: it is good practice to draw them so that one of the axis is in the same direction as the motion of the object.
-So if you have an object moving up a ramp, you should draw tilted coordinate axes with the x axis uphill.
-Sometimes however, your object may be at rest or you may not know the direction of motion, in that case place the coordinate axes in the way you think is best (in most cases it's best to have the x axis horizontal and y axis vertical).
+A note on drawing coordinate axes on a free-body diagram: we recommend you to draw them so that one of the axes is in the same direction as the acceleration of the object.
+For example, if you have an object accelerating up a ramp, you should draw tilted coordinate axes with the x-axis uphill.
+Sometimes, however, your object may be at rest or you may not know the direction of the acceleration.
+In that case, place the coordinate axes so that as many forces as possible are parallel to them since this will simplify the expressions for their components.

 Assuming there is no friction, what is the magnitude and direction of the resultant force acting on the tugboat?

-Find magnitude and direction of the resultant force acting on the ball.
+Find the magnitude and direction of the resultant force acting on the ball.

 An empty box is pulled by two men with horizontal forces, as shown below (the view is from the above):